-5. If you need to retrieve the information about transaction with the Held for Review status (without the use of the hosted form that accepts payments), define a class that implements the supplementary PX.CCProcessingBase.Interfaces.V2.ICCTranStatusGetter interface (which provides the method to obtain the transaction status after execution of the ICCTransactionProcessor.DoTransaction method).
+5. If you need to retrieve the information about suspicious credit card transactions with the Held for Review status (without the use of the hosted form that accepts payments), define a class that implements the supplementary PX.CCProcessingBase.Interfaces.V2.ICCTranStatusGetter interface (which provides the method to obtain the transaction status after the execution of the ICCTransactionProcessor.DoTransaction method).